 cutting board and go to work.

-Chefs learn a special holding technique that protects their fingertips.
-To use this
+Chefs learn a special holding method that protects their fingertips.
+To use this method,

-technique, bend your fingers under and press against the food with the tips of your
+bend your fingers under and press against the food with the tips of your fingers.

 Use a sharp knife